Irving Greenberg: Ideology

-Greenberg's thought involves reading current Jewish history through traditional Jewish categories of thought.
-He has written extensively about the Holocaust and the historical and religious significance of the State of Israel.
+Greenberg's work involves examining contemporary Jewish history through the lens of traditional Jewish conceptual frameworks.
+He has authored numerous publications on the Holocaust as well as the historical and religious implications of the State of Israel.

-He learned Jewish thought from Rabbi Joseph B. Soloveitchik.
-He has taught extensively, and a number of well-known scholars, including Rabbi Joseph Telushkin and Michael Berenbaum, consider him their mentor.
+He received his education in Jewish thought under Rabbi Joseph B. Soloveitchik.
+Additionally, he has extensive teaching experience, and many prominent scholars, including Rabbis Joseph Telushkin and Michael Berenbaum, regard him as a mentor.

-Greenberg espouses the concept of "Tikkun Olam" (repairing the world) as humanity working—as co-creators—with God to improve the world.
-He sees the Jewish people's covenant with God as enjoining them to set an example for the moral edification of humanity.
+Greenberg espouses the Jewish philosophical concept of Tikkun Olam (תִּיקּוּן עוֹלָם) as humankind working as co-creators with God to improve the world.
+He sees the Jewish people's covenant with God as enjoining them to set an example for humanity's moral edification.
 Greenberg also suggests that the inherent image of God in every human indicates that each person possesses "infinite value, equality, and uniqueness."
 According to Greenberg, this means that there is no absolute truth or 'correct' religion: "Part of every truth is the fact that an image of God is speaking it; that is to say, a being of infinite value, equality, and uniqueness is speaking it."

 Only part of his post-Holocaust theology has been published.
 Greenberg argues that God has broken his covenant with the Jewish people, viewing the Holocaust as a pivotal event that represents this "breaking of the covenant."
-The breaking event is seen as part of God's ongoing process of tzimtzum (withdrawal) from the world.
+The breaking event is seen as part of God's ongoing process of tzimtzum (צִמְצוּם, lit. 'contraction' or 'withdrawal').
 According to Greenberg, the Holocaust illustrates that the fate of the world lies in humanity's hands.
 If such profound evil can exist in the world, as demonstrated by the Holocaust, then it is also possible for immense good to be realized.

 Greenberg's theological views have been criticized by historian David Berger.
 In the 1980s, Greenberg was involved in a controversial debate with the radical right-wing rabbi Meir Kahane.